nonso01/on-dom/README.md

 # on-dom

 Listen to your DOM events with a mini function 🤏🏾

-____
+---

-> The On class is just a small function that adds numerous events to the target HTMLElement, ElementRef or NodeList (many elemets) at the same time.
+> The On class is just a small function that adds numerous events to the target HTMLElement, ElementRef or NodeList all at the same time.

 > Below are the different ways of using it

 ### Here is how it works